vitest-dev/vitest/docs/guide/browser.md

 `react` doesn't require a plugin to work, but `preact` requires [extra configuration](https://preactjs.com/guide/v10/getting-started/#create-a-vite-powered-preact-app) to make aliases work.
 :::

-If you need to run some tests using Node.js based runner, you can define a [workspace](/guide/workspace) file with separate configurations for different testing strategies:
+If you need to run some tests using Node-based runner, you can define a [workspace](/guide/workspace) file with separate configurations for different testing strategies:

 ```ts
 // vitest.workspace.ts